Create-Technology-S4/.github/profile/README.md

 #### Week 15 (Client Project, Sprint 1 & 2)

 From the feedback I have received previously, I was told to improve my creative skills when it comes to working with user interfaces this is definitely a something I would like to address in this project.
-Luckly for me, we wanted to have an app.
+Luckily for me, we wanted to have an app.
 This time, I paid particular attention to the appearance of the web application.
 With the input of [Kaloyan](), I worked on what believe to be a really cool way of visualizing voice inputs because that was a feature that I really wanted to highlight.
 Later, [Dion]() had showed me his take on the app's UI and have incorporated some elements which resulted in a very simple but functional demo that was also appealing.

 Essentially, the user is able to input some information through speech and the app would handle generating and displaying the image autonomously.